 15. Go shopping at T Fondaco dei Tedeschi

-This famous building is right on the Grand Canal near the Rialto Bridge.
-It’s a great place to go shopping, and it’s easy to add to your afternoon plans.
+This famous building is on the Grand Canal, near the Rialto Bridge.
+It is a great shopping destination and can conveniently add to your afternoon plans.

 16. Feel on top of the world (literally) with the best rooftop bars

-Or, have a few drinks at Blind Spot, where the elegant decor and unique drinks match the view.
+Alternatively, indulge in a few drinks at Blind Spot, where the elegant decor and exceptional beverage selection perfectly complement the picturesque view.

 17. Catch a cabaret dinner show

-The cabaret show is always a great choice for visitors.
+The cabaret show is always an excellent choice for visitors.
 It is an unforgettable dinner show with dance, magic, contortionists, and a little bit of adult humour.

 But putting on a show is only half the fun!
 In addition to great entertainment, you’ll get a delicious multi-course meal, a glass (or three) of Italian wine, and lots of coffee and sweets.